-I have tried so many times to convince people to take medical insurance cover and the biggest resistance I face is to convince people that what seems hunky dory today may not be the same in future.
+I have tried so many times to convince people to take a medical insurance cover and the biggest resistance I face is to convince people that what seems hunky dory today may not be the same in future.
 Every one swears by the saying ‘Health is Wealth‘ and most of the people also proactively try to ensure that they remain healthy.
-Regular exercises, healthy eating, having fruits as a part of diet are few of the points which they try to incorporate in their day to day life styles.
-While these efforts can reduce the probability of ending being in a hospital, it can not eliminate a person falling sick or being seriously ill which may require saying a hello to the hospital bed !
-And all of us know, right from the time you enter into the hospital the medical bills start mounting.
-The more number of days you need to stay for your treatment, the heavier the bills become.
-And god forbid if a person needs a surgery, then the bills are atleast over a lac (0.1 million) rupees.
+While these efforts can reduce the probability of ending being in a hospital, it can not eliminate a person falling sick or being seriously ill, requiring hospitalisation.

 MI can help a person to bear the financial brunt of hospitalisation bills.
 However, in order to get this benefit, a person needs to subscribe to a MI insurance policy.
-The amount of cover which an insurance company shall bear will depend upon the sum assured on the policy which can be as little as Rs.
-50,000.
+The amount of cover which an insurance company shall bear will depend upon the sum assured on the policy.
 The subscription amount is to be paid generally on an annual basis and is call insurance premium.
-This premium amount is generally based upon multiple risk factors associated with the insured person.
-Some of such factors can be :
+This premium amount is based upon multiple factors associated with the lifestyle of the people being covered.
+Some of these factors are :

-- Age of a person – more the age, more is the premium considering the likelihood of ending up in a hospital is more with aged people.
+- Age of a person / family being covered– higher the age, more is the premium considering the likelihood of ending up in a hospital increases with ageing life.

-- Any existing diseases – if you have any existing disease, be prepared for a higher premium.
+- Any existing diseases – if you have any existing disease or illness, be prepared for a higher premium.

 - Smoking history – can end up with higher premiums

-- Profession – if you are in an occupation which may result in hazards to your health (such as mining), your pemiums would be higher.
+- Profession – if you are in an occupation which may result in hazards to your health (such as mining), your premiums may be higher.

-If an insured person ends up in a hospital, he has two options :
+If an event of an hospitalisation, an insured person he has two options :

 - Cashless settlement – Many insurance providers provide the facility whereby the hospital shall settle the bills directly with the insurance company.
-This is the most preferred option as the insured person would not be required to pay any expenses upfront.
+This is the most preferred option as the insured person would not be required to pay material hospitalisation expenses upfront.

 I have Critical Illness & Term Insurance – Do I still need Medical Insurance ?

 Lets take an illustration whereby a person has a TI & CI insurance but does not end up taking a MI cover.
-If such person catches an illness which is not critical (such as cancer, etc.) and he doesn’t dies, any hospitalisation bills associated with curing the person shall not be borne by CI (as it is not a critical insurance) or TI (as the person is still alive).
-Considering that the hospitalisation bills are on the rise, even a minor treatment could end up shocking the financial position of a person.
-Hence MI is advisable for every individual.
+If such person needs to be hospitalised for a surgery which is not critical (such as cancer, etc.) and he doesn’t dies, any hospitalisation bills associated with curing the person shall not be borne by CI (as the illness is not a critical insurance) or TI (as the person is still alive).
+Such a person may be left with a gaping hole in his finances caused by daunting hospitalisation bills.

-Generally people want to take insurance policies only on the earning member of the family.
-It is some what okay if it it relates to Term Insurance considering the fact that if the dependent dies, the earning member still continues to feed into the financial stability of the family.
+Generally people want to take insurance policies only for the earning member of the family.
+It is some what okay if it it relates to Term Insurance considering if the dependent dies, the earning member still continues to maintain the financial stability of the family.
 However, in case of Medical Insurance, the situation is different.
-If a dependent ends up in a hospital, the associated hospital bills still needs to be paid by the earning member and if there is a Medical Insurance for the dependent, these bills would be shouldered by the insurance company.
+If a dependent ends up in a hospital, the associated hospital bills still needs to be paid by the earning member.
+A family policy is hence the best way to cover all dependents in a single policy.

 Things to look out for while buying Medical Insurance (MI)